 Oily skin and acne are challenging to manage.
-Still, home remedies often reduce symptoms without the use of prescription drugs or expensive skin care regimens.
+Still, home remedies can reduce symptoms without the use of prescription drugs or expensive skin care regimens.

-To use honey to treat acne and oily skin, spread a thin layer, preferably raw, onto your face; let it dry for about 10 minutes, and rinse thoroughly with tepid water.
+To use honey to treat acne and manage oily skin, spread a thin layer, preferably raw, onto your face.
+Let it dry for about 10 minutes, and rinse thoroughly with tepid water.

 - Add filtered water or rose water to about a teaspoon of clay until it forms a pudding-like consistency.

 - Apply the clay mixture to your face and leave it on until it dries.

 - Remove the clay with warm water and pat dry.

 Clay masks removed with water are much gentler on your skin than peel-off masks.